-PP&E consists of tangible assets that have an estimated useful life of two or more years, are not intended for sale in the ordinary course of business and are intended to be used or available for use by the entity.
+General PP&E consists of tangible assets that have an estimated useful life of two or more years, are not intended for sale in the ordinary course of business and are intended to be used or available for use by the entity.
 These tangible assets may include land, land rights, assets acquired through capital leases, buildings and structures, furniture and fixtures, equipment, and vehicles.

 SFFAS No. 6, Accounting for Property, Plant, and Equipment requires general PP&E to be recorded at cost.
-Cost shall include all costs incurred to bring the PP&E to a form and location suitable for its intended use.
-PP&E used in government operations are carried at acquisition cost, with the exception of some DOD equipment.
-FASAB issued additional guidance, SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment, which states that a reporting entity may choose one of three alternative methods for establishing an opening balance for PP&E. The alternative methods include: using deemed cost to establish opening balances of general PP&E, selecting between deemed cost and prospective capitalization of internal use software, and allowing an exclusion of land and land rights from opening balances with disclosure of acreage information and expensing of future acquisitions.
+Cost shall include all costs incurred to bring the general PP&E to a form and location suitable for its intended use.
+General PP&E used in government operations are carried at acquisition cost, with the exception of some DOD equipment.
+FASAB issued additional guidance, SFFAS No. 50, Establishing Opening Balances for General Property, Plant, and Equipment, which states that a reporting entity may choose one of three alternative methods for establishing an opening balance for general PP&E. The alternative methods include: using deemed cost to establish opening balances of general PP&E, selecting between deemed cost and prospective capitalization of internal use software, and allowing an exclusion of land and land rights from opening balances with disclosure of acreage information and expensing of future acquisitions.

-By excluding land and land rights from the opening balance of general PP&E future land and land right acquisitions should be expensed.
+By excluding land and land rights from the opening balance of general PP&E future land and land right acquisitions is to be expensed.
 An entity electing to exclude land and land rights from its general PP&E opening balances must disclose, with a reference on the balance sheet to the related disclosure, the number of acres held at the beginning of each reporting period, the number of acres added during the period, the number of acres disposed of during the period, and the number of acres held at the end of each reporting period.
-DOD generally records PP&E at the estimated historical cost.
+DOD usually records general PP&E at the estimated historical cost.
 However, when applicable DOD will continue to adopt SFFAS No. 50.

-Costs to acquire PP&E, extend the useful life of existing PP&E, or enlarge or improve its capacity, that exceed federal entities' capitalization thresholds should be capitalized and depreciated or amortized.
-Depreciation and amortization expense should be recognized on all capitalized PP&E, except land and land rights of unlimited duration.
-In the case of constructed PP&E, the PP&E shall be recorded as construction work in process until it is placed in service, at which time the balance is transferred to PP&E.
+Costs to acquire general PP&E, extend the useful life of existing general PP&E, or enlarge or improve its capacity, that exceed federal entities' capitalization thresholds is to be capitalized and depreciated or amortized.
+Depreciation and amortization expense is to be recognized on all capitalized general PP&E, except land and land rights of unlimited duration.
+In the case of constructed general PP&E, this is to be recorded as construction work in process until it is placed in service, at which time the balance is transferred to general PP&E. See Note 6-General Property, Plant, and Equipment, Net, for additional information.